rustygeldmacher/marmalade/README.md

     $ gem install marmalade

+At the moment, the requirements for using it are:
+- A *nix environment
+- Ruby 1.9

 ## Basic Usage

-Once you create a Ruby file for solving a Code Jam puzzle, simply put `require 'marmalade'` at the top.
-Make the file executable and Marmalade is ready to do the dirty work for you.
-Say we have an input file like the one described above.
+Once the gem is installed, use the generator to create a project file for you:

+    $ jam example

+This command will create a directory called "example" under the current directory and will create a file in the directory called "example.rb", which is an executable Ruby file set up for using Marmalade to do the dirty work for you.
+Running this file with the `--help` options lets you know about a few things it can do out of the box:

+    $ cd example
+    $ ./example.rb --help
+    Options:
+      --file, -f <s>:   Input file to read
+         --debug, -d:   Debug mode
+          --step, -s:   Step through each case
+      --case, -c <i>:   Only run the given case --help, -h:   Show this message

+Say we have an input file like the one described above in the introduction.
+The first line of the file declares how many test cases the file contains.
 The first number in each test case is called `k` and the second is `n`, which is the number of `lines` to read in for each puzzle.
-Assuming we have a method called `solve_case` that returns the result we're looking for, we can instruct Marmalade to read that for us like so:
+Assuming we have a method called `solve_case` that returns the result we're looking for, we can edit example.rb and instruct Marmalade to read that for us like so:

-    Marmalade.jam(:file => 'input.txt') do
+    Marmalade.jam do
-      read :num_cases, :type => :int
+      read_num_cases
       test_cases do
         read [:k, :n], :type => :int
         read :lines, :count => @n